aforward9600/JohtoLegends/README.md

 Added the Fairy-type, Running Shoes, B2W2 Repel system, infinite use TMs.

+Visible DVs and EVs on the stats screen.

 Pokémon Glazed inspired rematch system with certain trainers.

+New swarms with increased shiny odds.

 Increased and altered base stats for Pokémon that originally had sub-500 BST.